-One valuation multiple that is used often is the business price to its gross revenues.
+One valuation multiple that stands out is the business price to its gross revenues.
 Others include value measures based on the company’s net profits, gross margin, EBITDA, cash flow, assets, and value of business owners equity.

-Given the wide choice of valuation multiples, when does the price to gross revenues ratio work best to value a private company?
+So you have a choice of valuation multiples.
+But when does the price to gross revenues number work best?
 Here are the typical situations:

 High growth company valuation

-A company that is focused on revenue growth may not yet be optimized for profitability.
-Hence, its value lies in its ability to generate sales.
-Valuing such a company on its gross revenues is a good choice.
+Imagine a company that focuses on revenue growth leaving a drive for profitability for a later date.
+Then its value lies in its ability to generate sales.
+You will do well to value such a company on its gross revenues.

 Technology based company valuation